 The fellowship competition is open to first-year law students who intend to carry out significant activities during the summer (in between their first and second year) in the areas of civil rights and/or civil liberties.
 The fellowship recipients each receive a $2,000 honorarium.

-Applications are now closed for the 2019 Robert Masur Fellowship in Civil Liberties.
+Applications are now open for the 2020 Robert Masur Fellowship in Civil Liberties.
+Click here to apply.

 The fellowship competition is open to first-year law students who intend to carry out significant activities during the summer (in between their first and second year) in the areas of civil rights and/or civil liberties.
 Fellows each receive a $2,000 honorarium.
 Proposed activities may include a writing or research project, work with a public interest organization in the areas of civil rights or civil liberties, work on a civil rights or civil liberties law case under the supervision of a faculty member or lawyer, or any other work in the areas of civil rights or civil liberties.